uml-hci/comp5270-s25/project.md

 - Show a user (probably one of your team members) walking through all of the interactions and tasks that you intend for your prototype to support
 - Demonstrate everything clearly (check for segments that are too fast, too blurry, etc.)
 - Be no longer than 3 minutes

+Brief report: When you upload your prototype video to Blackboard, provide a 1-2 paragraph written update.
+You should keep this brief -- use it to help you communicate your progress, address anything the video didn't make time for, and/or explain changes you are planning to make to the prototype when you move to hi-fi.
+The main part of this deliverable is showing, not telling, so you should consider the report supplementary to the video, in-class prototyping workshop, and update presentation.

 ## Final deliverables